zhouxh19/LearnedRewrite/README.md

 Co-Contributors: Jiesi Liu, Jianming Wu, Xinning Zhang

+**Note.
+Thanks for all the attention.
+We have moved our repo to https://github.com/evolveDB/LearnedRewrite.

 ## Before you run

 You need to configure `java` and `maven` environment properly.